 Judge Devitt’s contribution to the professionalization and efficient administration of the federal courts was the subject of a panel that included United States District Judges Donald Alsop and Wilhelmina Wright, and Professor Emeritus Peter Thompson, an expert on federal jurisdiction and procedure.
 Mitchell Hamline professor and former Devitt clerk Eric Tostrud ’90 presided over this question and answer panel.

 Among his many accomplishments, Judge Devitt presided over many memorable criminal trials and his distinctive approach to trial procedure was discussed by notable criminal defense attorneys Joseph Friedberg and Earl Gray ’70, and United States District Court Judge Ann Montgomery.
 Paul Engh ’81 led this panel.

 The law firm of Briggs and Morgan, and the MSBA Civil Litigation Section co-sponsored this event.

 A video recording of panels for this event will be available here in the near future.

-A program on the contributions of the American Indian programs and alumni of both Hamline University School of Law and William Mitchell College of Law is being planned for March, 2018.
+A program on the contributions of the American Indian programs and alumni of both Hamline University School of Law and William Mitchell College of Law is being planned for Fall 2018.
 More information will be available as it becomes known.